tinaellis/tinaellis.github.io/cv.md

 ## Curriculum Vitae
 I am an ambitious incident response intern with a background in project management, wrapping up my Bachelor of Applied Science in Cyber Security degree in June 2023.
 I have experience analyzing and triaging security alerts, incident response, and threat hunting.
 Skilled in utilizing various security tools such as SIEM, IDS/IPS, and endpoint protection.
-I have a passion for threat intelligence and in my free time, I enjoy learning about APTs and staying updated with the latest threat intelligence reports.
-I am also an active member of my college's cyber security club, where I have participated in Capture the Flag competitions and helped organize events.
-Furthermore, I am a part of three different internship programs: Cyber Security Analyst Intern in the CSOC team at Pacific Northwest National Laboratory.
-An NCL / CrowdStrike joint mentorship program.
-And CySER, a Department of Defense internship program.

 I have a proven ability to work effectively in a team and communicate with technical and non-technical stakeholders.
 I am a quick learner with a strong work ethic and the ability to adapt to new technologies.
 Seeking to leverage my skills, education, passion, and experience to contribute to the incident response and threat intelligence efforts of a dynamic organization.

 <h2>SKILLS</h2>
+<p>I have a passion for threat intelligence and in my free time, I enjoy learning about APTs and staying updated with the latest threat intelligence reports.</p>
 <div class="progress-bar">
     <div class="skill">
         <p>INCIDENT RESPONSE</p>